desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   any Signaling Name, or failure of DNSSEC validation (Step 4),

 - Inconsistent responses (Step 5),

+- The tentative DS record set includes a signature algorithm without referencing a key of that algorithm which signs the Child's DNSKEY record set,

 the Parental Agent MUST abort the procedure.